Program OverviewPrinter Friendly

 After admission, prior to beginning each Field Placement, students are required to:

-- Obtain a clear police check with vulnerable sector and mental health screening
+- Obtain a clear police check with vulnerable sector

 - Provide valid First Aid and CPR certificates before the beginning of the second semester